Contents

 - This is equivalent to checking an item's box.

-Hide Selected Category / Priority Type / Location
+Hide Selected Category / Priority / Location

 - This command will cause the selected item to be